dusktreader/flask-praetorian/docs/developer_guide.rst

 readthedocs.org
 ...............

-Documentation for the flask-praetorian package is available on `readthedocs.org <http://flask-praetorian.readthedocs.io/en/latest/>`_.
-It is configured so that new documentation is generated from the flask-praetorian docs directory automatically whenever a new commit is pushed to the master branch.
+Documentation for the sanic-praetorian package is available on `readthedocs.org <http://sanic-praetorian.readthedocs.io/en/latest/>`_.
+It is configured so that new documentation is generated from the sanic-praetorian docs directory automatically whenever a new commit is pushed to the master branch.
 So, developers need not do anything to build documentation.